boturnbow/monarisa/_posts/2019-03-12-start-hull-fillets.md

 ![Aligning the Hulls](/assets/images/fillets-tape.jpg)

-Once happy with my filleting mix, I went a smoother fillet over the port bow fillet and added biaxial fiberglass tape to the wet mix.
+Once happy with my filleting mix, I went back and put a smoother fillet over the port bow fillet and added biaxial fiberglass tape to the wet mix.
 And then brushed epoxy on until it was saturated.
 I decided to use biaxial tape for the keels for extra strength.
 Biaxial tape takes a lot more epoxy to fill in the weave and is harder to get a smooth surface so it was a trade-off.
 I only used biaxial on the keels - inside and out - and used regular cloth tape for the bulkheads and bunks and cabins.

 ![Aligning the Hulls](/assets/images/fillets-done.jpg)